-Website categorization is the process of assigning a given website, based on its content, to one or more of predefined categories.
+Website categorization is assigning one or more of predefined categories to a given website, based on its content.

-Whereas most of the Categorization APIs restrict themselves only to IAB taxonomy, the Websitecategorizationapi.com not only provides results according to IAB definitions, but also supports custom E-commerce categories (using Google Product Taxonomy).
-For E-Commerce they are thus able classify the texts into more than 1000 categories.
+Whereas most of the Categorization APIs restrict themselves only to IAB taxonomy, the Websitecategorizationapi.com that we developed not only provides results according to IAB definitions, but also supports custom E-commerce categories (using Google Product Taxonomy).

 How does the service provide classifications?